-Keralan cuisine is as distinctive and varied as its multi-ethnic population and one of the great joys of travelling in the state is experiencing authentic Malayali cooking.
+Keralan cuisine is as distinctive and varied as its multi-ethnic population and one of the great joys of travelling in the state is experiencing authentic Malayali cooking and trying as many of the favourite local dishes as possible.
 Steeped in blends of spices simmered in coconut milk, seafood features prominently along the coast, while in the backwaters, duck and a light, flat fish called ‘pearlspot‘ (or ‘meen’) is often steamed in banana leaves, which preserves its delicate flavour.
 There’s plenty of choice for vegetarians and vegans too, as many of the population abstain from eating meat, fish or eggs.
 Every town has its traditional ‘meals’ restaurants serving a constellation of different curries, dals and pickles on fresh, green, biodegradable plantain leaves.

-Wherever you dine, rice tends to be the staple.
+Wherever you dine, rice tends to be the staple but you can enjoy a different main dish or curry at every meal.
 In the majority of hotels you’ll be offered a choice of north as well as south Indian dishes, and more familiar international staples, prepared to a high standard.